Skip to content

 git init

 You may want to setup a virtual environment to install MkDocs into.
 Even if your project is not Python related, it pays to have a reproducible build environment for your documentation.
-I use Poetry to manage my environments.
+I use uv to manage my environments.

-poetry add -D mkdocs mkdocs-material entangled-cli[rich] mkdocs-entangled-plugin
+uv add -D mkdocs mkdocs-material entangled-cli mkdocs-entangled-plugin

 mkdocs new .